yassine-ramla/first-try/README.md

 # first-try
-this is try to learn
+this is my first repo on github